The Emission Spectrum of the Hot Jupiter WASP-79b from HST/WFC3: Methods

 \section{Methods}

+For our analysis we used the \textit{IMA} files, that are produced from the CalWF3 pipeline which calibrates for zero-read bias and dark current subtraction.
+Spectra extraction was completed following the method outlined in \citet{Evans_2016}.
 During the five HST orbits, observations occurred prior-, during-, and post-eclipse of WASP-79b.
-The zeroth orbit was discarded as is standard procedure with HST/WFC3 light curves, due to occurrence of vastly different systematics not seen in subsequent orbits \citep[e.g.][]{Deming_2013, Wakeford_2013,Sing_2016}.
+The first orbit was discarded as is standard procedure with HST/WFC3 light curves, due to occurrence of vastly different systematics not seen in subsequent orbits \citep[e.g.][]{Deming_2013, Wakeford_2013,Sing_2016}.
 The first exposure of each subsequent orbit was also removed before analysis.
 The reason for this is that the buffer is dumped between orbits which leads to the first exposure in each orbit to contain significantly lower count levels than subsequent exposures \citep{Wakeford_2017}.
 Lastly, through visual inspection it was identified that the second exposure of the second orbit similarly had significantly lower count levels and was also removed.
 After these removals, we were left with a total of 47 exposures over four HST orbits.
 The time of observations were also converted from $\text{MJD}_{\text{UTC}}$ to $\text{BJD}_{\text{TDB}}$ following the prescription by Eastman \citep{Eastman_2010} utilizing barycorrpy \citep{Kanodia_2018}.